Dheeraj4103/Pdf-Merger/README.md

 # Pdf-Merger
 You can many number of PDFs.

-#Note:- make sure path of pdf doesn't contian space
+#Note:- make sure path of pdf doesn't contain space
 1. Download Repository
 2. install PyPDF2 on your machine (pip install PyPDF2)
 3. open pdfmerger.py